GOP blocks Capitol riot probe, displaying loyalty to Trump

 Speaking to his Republican colleagues, Senate Democratic leader Chuck Schumer said after the vote they were "trying to sweep the horrors of that day under the rug" out of "fear or fealty" to Trump.
 He left open the possibility of another vote in the future on establishing a bipartisan commission, declaring, "The events of Jan.
 6 will be investigated."

-House Speaker Nancy Pelosi echoed that commitment, saying that Democrats "will find the truth."
+House Speaker Nancy Pelosi echoed that commitment, saying Democrats "will find the truth."

 Though the bill to form the commission passed the House earlier this month with the support of almost three dozen Republicans, most GOP senators said they believed the bipartisan panel would eventually be used against them politically.
 While initially saying he was open to the idea, Senate Republican leader Mitch McConnell turned firmly against it in recent days, arguing that the panel's investigation would be partisan despite the even split among party members.